CCSUEsports/docs/startup.md

 ### [Troubleshooting Help](/TS/README.md)
 # Running OBS and Streaming a Game

+> [!NOTE]
+> Always check with the Team Captain before streaming a game.
+We have to get permission from the opposing team to stream before we start.

 1. Sign into the LEFT Esports Shoutcasting Computer.
 This will be the computer we run the stream off of.
 In the past, we used to use both computers, but this is harder in some cases dealing with audio and microphones for Commentators.
 2. Launch OBS on the computer.
 You can find it on the desktop or in the search bar.
 3. Once OBS is launched, verify you are on the right Scene Collection for the game being streamed.
 You can check that information on the title bar of OBS.\